GilsonLabUCSD/pAPRika/README.md

 1. The latest release on `conda-forge`:
     1. `conda install -c conda-forge paprika`
-    2. To use all features of pAPRika, you must either have [AmberTools](http://ambermd.org/AmberTools.php) in your `$PATH` or separately install AmberTools with `conda install -c conda-forge ambertools=20`.
+    2. To use all features of pAPRika, you must either have [AmberTools](http://ambermd.org/AmberTools.php) in your `$PATH` or separately install AmberTools with `conda install -c conda-forge ambertools=22`.
-    3. To use OpenMM features: `conda install -c omnia openmm`.
+    3. To use OpenMM features: `conda install -c conda-forge openmm`.
     4. To use Plumed restraints: `conda install -c conda-forge plumed`

 2. The master branch on GitHub: